-Learn how to cook shrimp scampi in 20 minutes with this easy shrimp scampi recipe!
-Juicy shrimp are cooked in garlic butter, white wine, and lemon juice creating the most delicious shrimp scampi sauce ever!
-Sprinkled with fresh parsley and red pepper flakes.
-We love serving this with pasta (we love linguini or angel hair), zucchini noodles, crusty bread, and dry white wine.
+Juicy shrimp cooked in garlic butter, white wine, and lemon juice… create the most delicious shrimp scampi sauce ever!
+Sprinkle with fresh parsley and red pepper flakes.
+Then serve this with pasta (we love linguini or angel hair), zucchini noodles, crusty bread, and dry white wine.

-I cook it almost once a week because it’s easy, flavorful, and a total crowd-pleaser.
+I cook this quick and easy shrimp scampi almost once a week because it’s flavorful and my whole family loves it!
 The garlic butter shrimp and scampi sauce is so delicious on top of pasta.
 And it’s ready in about 20 minutes, so I can make it on a week night!
 The flavorful sauce is so delicious you’ll want to eat it with a spoon… but don’t: add some pasta!

 Shrimp Scampi Recipe Ingredients (and substitutes):